-This article is inspired by this personal list and summarizes the concepts, these are the 14 indispensable pages that an e-commerce must have to withstand the current market competition.
+This article is inspired by this personal list and summarizes the concepts, these are the 14 indispensable pages that an Ecommerce Shop Development must have to withstand the current market competition.
 Let’s see if your e-commerce has them too!

 1-Home page and showcase

 The first impression we have of an online brand is certainly based on its Home Page.